documentnode/documentnode.io/release-notes/relnotes-1.3.0.md

 ![Image Settings Button](screen-1.3-image-settings-button.png)

-Click the **Settings** button, you will be able to manage the image settings in a dialogue.
+Click the **Settings** button, you will be able to manage the image settings in a dialog.

 ![Image Settings Dialog](screen-1.3-image-settings-dialog.png)